 Pupils will be expected to wash their hands on entering the school building and will be encouraged to wash / sanitise their hands at regular points during the school day.
 Any parents with appointments will also be expected to use hand sanitiser on entry into the school office.
 The hand sanitiser that we will use will contain alcohol.
 If you would not like your child to use this, please make your child’s class teacher aware of this so that we can ensure additional hand washing is in place as an alternative.

 School meals/lunch times

-We will be offering hot meals at lunch time from September for those children who order school dinners.
+We will be offering hot meals at lunch for those children who order school dinners.
 Children will remain in their bubble groups over lunch time.
 Nursery, Reception, Year 1 and Year 2 will all eat lunch separately in the halls.
 For children in Year 3 to Year 6, those with packed lunches will eat in a classroom in their year group and those having school dinners will eat in the hall.
 Up to two year groups in Year 3 to 6 will eat in the hall at one time but they will remain socially distanced.